awsdocs/incident-manager-user-guide/doc_source/security_iam_service-with-iam.md

 Incident Manager doesn't support policies that deny access to resources shared using AWS RAM\.

-To learn how to attach a resource\-based policy to a response plan or contact, see [Cross\-account incident management](xa.md)\.
+To learn how to attach a resource\-based policy to a response plan or contact, see [Cross\-Region and cross\-account incident management](incident-manager-cross-account-cross-region.md)\.

 ### Resource\-based policy examples within Incident Manager<a name="security_iam_service-with-iam-resource-based-policies-examples"></a>